Sorted the paperwork? Practise the interview at Opaige

 You charge clients (avg)$349/case

-Note: Silver at 15 cases runs part-time.
-Agency salary requires full-time employment.
-At 25+ closures (Gold tier), the wholesale model generates $102K+ annually — 38% above the agency median — while you own all the client relationships and set your own hours.
+Note: Silver at 15 cases is achievable part-time alongside employment.
+At 25+ closures (Gold tier), the wholesale model generates $102K+ annually — 38% above the agency median — while you own all client relationships and control your hours.

 How to Transition Without Quitting First